 A logical folder structure will allow you to access your files.
-Before you start, check for any established procedures within your team or department.
+Before you start, check for established procedures within your team or department.
 One best practice is to structure folders hierarchically and be consistent with names.
+Use names that describe the file's contents, selecting 3-4 key pieces of information.
 Whether you are storing your data in cloud storage, local drives, or network locations, a well-planned, logical, and consistent folder and file structure will help to make the data findable and reusable in the future.

 Excel for data analysis